TaylorRuby/TaylorRuby/README.md

 ## 🚀 About Me

-🎓 I am a **React Developer / React Native Developer / Senior Software Engineer** with over 9 years of experience in software engineering.
-I have got a **bachelor's degree** in **computer science** and I am currently working as a **full stack engineer** at a SaaS company.
+🎓 I am a **React Developer / React Native Developer / Senior Full Stack Engineer** focused on Frontend with over 9 years of experience in software engineering.
+I have got a **bachelor's degree** in **computer science**.

 👨‍💻 I enjoy contributing to Open Source Projects and have contributed to several Gigantic Organizations including, **Material UI**, **Microsoft**, **Amazon**, **Webhint**, and countless others.
 I am really enthusiastic about learning new technology.